 Second Trimester

-You may experience some of the following signs and symptoms of pregnancy.
-Please refer to COMMON PREGNANCY DISCOMFORTS for suggestions.
+You may experience some of the following signs and symptoms of pregnancy:

 - Mild swelling of hands and feet